Yukaii/raycast-context-bridge/README.md

-# Raycast Companion – Restored Sources
+# Raycast Context Bridge (Educational)

-This repository collects a faithful reconstruction of the Raycast Companion browser extension.
+This repository collects a faithful reconstruction of the Raycast Companion browser extension for learning purposes.
 The original CRX bundle was unpacked and its Parcel modules translated into readable TypeScript, so the codebase looks like a normal extension project while still matching the behavior of the shipped build.

 ## Project structure